GlobalMid/portfolio/README.md

 - Human Resource Data Analysis.

   This is my 1st project that i made during my internship at PSYLIQ.
 Where i used Excel to explore prepare and clean data and used Power BI to display my KPI making it easier to understand and work with.
+  (Dataset can't be provided Due to Company privacy)
   ![Human Resource Data Analysis Project](DashboardHR1.png)
 - Employee HR Metrics

   This is my 2nd Project that i worked during my intership at PSYLIQ.
 Where i used tools such as Excel and PowerBI to make Dashboard for HR metrics i had to join clean combine data from different resources and surveys.
+   (Dataset can't be provided Due to Company privacy)
   ![Employee HR Metrics Data Analysis Project](DashboardHR2.png)
 - Diabetes Prediction Healthcare Data
   This is my 3rd project that i worked on During my Internship at PSYLIQ.
 In this i Used SQL (Microsoft SQL Server) To Analyze the dataset explore it and find important connection and links betweens crucial data points for Diabetes Healthcare.